Motto

 EDUCATION

-JAIFA is committed to the development of its members and this is achieved through the educational programmes and motivational seminars which are offered.
+JAIFA is committed to the development of its members, and this is achieved through the educational programmes and motivational seminars that are offered.
 At present, JAIFA offers four professional courses:

 ETHICAL STANDARDS